tombryson/TicTacToe/README.md

 Functional Reset Buttons

 ## Screenshots
 ![Example screenshot](Screenshot%202022-07-08%20at%2011.53.38.png)

 ## Setup
-Modern Browser
+Any Modern Browser

-Proceed to describe how to install / setup one's local environment / get started with the project.

 ## Usage
 Begin by clicking on the 3x3 matrix to make either a knot or a cross on the clicked cell.
 The aim of the game is to achieve three moves in a row before your opponent does.

-`write-your-code-here`
+On game end, click to reset the board or restart the scoring for both players.

 ## Project Status